Ayush-bh/The-Sparks-Foundation_Internship/README.md

 This is a simple linear regression task as it involves just two variables.
 Data can be found at http://bit.ly/w-data.
 What will be predicted score if a student study for 9.25 hrs in a day?

+To see the implementation check this link -https://github.com/Ayush-bh/The-Sparks-Foundation_Internship/tree/main/Task1

 # Authors :

 * **Ayush Bharadwaj**  - [Linkedin](https://www.linkedin.com/in/ayush-bharadwaj-812987199/)